A Double-station Access Protocol for Optical Wireless Scattering Communication Networks: Numerical and Simulation Results

 \section{Numerical and Simulation Results}

-We evaluate proposed DS-CSMA/CA protocol based on simulation and numerical analysis, where the parameters are $M = 4$, $L_p = 8184$, MAC-H = 272, PHY-H = 128, RTS = 160, PTA = 72, SAK = DFTrigger = 36, SIFS = 28, DIFS = 128 and $\tau = 50$, all in the unit of symbol duration.
+We implement simulation and numerical results to evaluate the proposed DS-CSMA protocol.
+The MAC-layer parameters are $M = 4$, $L_p = 8184$, MAC-H = 272, PHY-H = 128, RTS-S = 288, PTA = 240, SAK = 160, CTS-S = 160, ACK = 240, SIFS = 28, DIFS = 128 and $\tau = 50$, all in the unit of symbol duration which is assumed as $10$Mbps; all data package transmissions are based on superimposed transmission and can be referred to the channel model in \cite{wang2018characterization, Guanchu8845642}.

-Figures \ref{fig:collistion_pro} and \ref{fig:throughput} plot the collision probability and overall throughput versus initial contention window length $W_0$, respectively, where the number of TCPairs $N = 30$, and the throughput of conventional CSMA/CA is shown for comparison.
-It is demonstrated that the proposed analytical model for DS-CSMA/CA protocol is accurate enough, and the numerical results approach the simulation.
-Furthermore, the overall throughput of DS-CSMA protocol is remarkably higher than that of the conventional CSMA/CA.
+Figures \ref{fig:collistion_pro} and \ref{fig:throughput} plot the collision probability and overall throughput versus initial contention window length $W_0$, respectively, where the indicator matrix satisfies $\frac{1}{2} \sum_{i=1}^{N_s} \sum_{j=1}^{N_s} \phi_{i,j} = N$.
+It is demonstrated that the proposed analytical model for DS-CSMA protocol is accurate enough since the numerical results approach the simulation one.
+Furthermore, compared with CSMA/CA in IEEE 802.11/15 protocol, it is observed that our proposed DS-CSMA can almost double the throughput, where the employment of superimposed transmission plays a key role.

 Figures \ref{fig:W_opt} and \ref{fig:N_opt} illustrate the overall throughput versus the number of TCPairs $N$ and initial contention window length $W_0$, respectively.
 It is observed that for fixed contention window, the optimal number of TCPairs are varied, and vice versa.

-Furthermore, we can obtain the optimal $W^*_0$ and $N^*$ given in Table \ref{tb:optimal_parameters} corresponding to different $N$ and $W_0$, respectively.
-It is also shown in Figures \ref{fig:W_opt} and \ref{fig:N_opt} that the maximum overall throughput can always be obtained based on the optimal $W_0^*$ and $N^*$.
+For small $N$, the throughput is lower since there are not enough TCPairs transmitting data frames; for too large $N$, too many TCPairs contend the channel to transmit data frames.
+Hence, the throughput does not monotonically increases with $N$, but reaches the peak value for certain optimal $N^*$.
+For small $W_0$, the throughput is lower due to large collision probability, as shown in Figure 6; for too large $W_0$, even though the transmission success rate is increased, all stations are wasting too much time on the backoff process.
+Hence, the throughput does not monotonously increases with $W_0$, but reaches the peak value for certain optimal $W_0^*$ given by Table \ref{tb:optimal_parameters}.
+The validity of Equations \ref{eq:optimal_W_0} and \ref{eq:optimal_N} can be proved by Figures \ref{fig:W_opt} and \ref{fig:N_opt}, where the maximum throughput can always be obtained.

+We give the comparison of throughput and average transmission delay with that of CSMA/CA with MPR \cite{Babich2010, Dua2008} in Figures \ref{fig:throughput_vs_MPR} and \ref{fig:delay_vs_MPR}.
+It is observed that our proposed DS-CSMA protocol has higher throughput and lower transmission delay, which can be justified as follows.
+In our proposed DS-CSMA protocol, the optimal number of TCPairs $N$ can be achieved by Equation (\ref{eq:optimal_N}) for different $W_0$; while in MPR or other existing protocol $N$ equals the number of stations which only depends on the network structure and cannot be optimized.